E-Parker/babric-block-transmutation-fix/README.md

 ## Setup

 Please follow the setup guide on https://babric.github.io/.
-After this, add this mod to your mods folder though your launcher of choice.
+After this, download the latest release and add the .jar file to your mods folder through your launcher of choice.

 ## License